 Blue Box Evaluation Framework is a bespoke and comprehensive package that monitors through evaluative templates and report writing the therapeutic progression of the clients, setting goals and outcomes which are then followed through the year with regular input from parents and teachers, finalising the treatment with each family receiving a clinical report at the end of service.
-It also engages the referring stakeholder agencies in a comprehensive referral forms as well as evaluation outcomes inclusive of the stakeholders feedback and reports for other government and community services including the courts.
+It also engages the referring stakeholder agencies in a comprehensive referral forms as well as evaluation outcomes inclusive of the stakeholders feedback and reports for other government and community services

-The outcomes from this reporting period of Blue Box showed favourable increases in child participation in the classroom & school environs.
+The outcomes from this reporting period of Blue Box showed favourable increases in child participation in the classroom & school.
 Teachers, parents & principals gave positive feedback on the influence of Blue Box Therapies, not only with the individual, but also within the school & family settings.
-Principals reported an overall change in the school environment: Teachers reported more compliance in the classroom and a settled working environment.
-Through the framework children and youth were reported by therapists ,family and teachers to show the following outcomes.
+Principals reported a positive overall change in the school environment: Teachers reported more compliance in the classroom and a settled working environment.
+Through the framework children and youth were reported by therapists, family and teachers to show the following outcomes.

-- decreased anxiety, improvement in mental health, improved resilience - more resolved conflict, lessened impact from bullying - compliance in the classroom, improved attention to learning - more involvement from parents and children in school life - interactions improved with teachers, peers & parents, healthy responses - more moderate behaviors, more attunement to their environment and others - Blue Box hosted young people from overseas including Singapore and the United States of America. - Blue Box worked with third level institutes, hosting creative arts workshops as well as mental health and well-being and psychoeducational workshops. - Blue Box delivered training and workshops to 9 schools concerning Trauma informed therapy practices - Workshops were carried out in Secondary schools on Mental health and well-being using creative arts to engage and educate as well as to have fun! - All contracted therapists received regular supervision and case management as well as CPD, totaling 115 sessions for the reporting period
+- decreased anxiety, improvement in mental health, improved resilience - more resolved conflict, lessened impact from bullying - compliance in the classroom, improved attention to learning - more involvement from parents and children in school life - interactions improved with teachers, peers & parents, healthy responses - more moderate behaviors, more attunement to their environment and others